THE RULE ABOUT GLOVES

 Cassandra Lanning, LME, FNTP, CPE, CLT

 Cassandra is a Master Esthetician and Functional Nutritional Therapy Practitioner in the state of Washington.
 She has 27 years of experience in the beauty industry including electrolysis, laser hair removal, skincare, nutrition, and teaching.
-She is a member of the International Association for Applied Corneotherapy, the Association for Holistic Skin Care Practitioners, and the National Aesthetic Spa Network.
+She is a member of the International Association for Applied Corneotherapy, the Association for Holistic Skin Care Practitioners, the National Aesthetic Spa Network, and the Nutritional Therapy Association.